-As part of a series of Q&As spotlighting a member of the Emerging Leaders, Emmett Walsh — Internal Sales Consultant at Salient Partners and membership chair for the RYP advisory committee — talked about why he joined a young professionals group at the Baker Institute:
+As part of a series of Q&As spotlighting a member of the Emerging Leaders, Sarah Ringold — practice administrator at Texas Children's Hospital and membership chair for the RYP advisory committee — talked about why she joined a young professionals group at the Baker Institute:

 What drew you to the Baker Institute and the Emerging Leaders?